 If you prefer to experience Vienna’s beautiful boulevard from the comfort of a tram, hop on the Vienna Ring Tram.
 LCD screens inform passengers about highlights along the Ringstrasse, and a children’s audio program is also available.
-The Vienna Ring Tram runs year round from 10.00 am to 5.30 pm and departs on a lap of the Ringstrasse every 30 minutes from Schwedenplatz.
+The Vienna Ring Tram runs year-round from 10.00 am to 5.30 pm and departs on a lap of the Ringstrasse every 30 minutes from Schwedenplatz.

 Live like Royalty

-The Hotel Imperial offers luxurious, family-friendly accommodation located on the fabulous Ringstrasse.
+The Hotel Imperial offers luxurious, family-friendly guest rooms located on the fabulous Ringstrasse.
 Constructed in 1863 as the Vienna residence of the Prince of Württemberg, the Hotel Imperial became a luxury hotel in 1873.
 Presidents, chancellors, kings, queens, princes, princesses, and countless other VIPs often enjoy the elegant surroundings and world-class service offered by the Hotel Imperial.

 - For the best seats, book tickets to the Spanish Riding School in advance using the online ticket purchase option.

-- Explore the online travel guide for Vienna for the latest happenings and information on city attractions.
+- Explore the online travel guide for Vienna for the latest happenings and more information on city attractions.